2i2c-org/docs/README.md

-# pilot
+# 2i2c Hubs for All pilot

-A pilot project to serve 2i2c hubs quickly and flexibly
+A pilot project for 2i2c Hubs for all.

+See [the documentation](https://2i2c.org/pilot) for more information.